Caramoan resorts — 3 nights at the fabulous Tugawe Cove Resort

-This luxury eco-resort resort isn’t the easiest place to reach, but worth the 5.5-hour trip from the nearest airport.
+This luxury eco-resort resort isn’t the easiest place to reach, but worth the 5.5-hour trip.
 With tranquil secret lakes, towering limestone formations, and remote beaches, relaxation is the keyword here.

 If you travel in November, which is typically typhoon season, you may be in store for a bumpy boat ride.
 That said, any rain storms don’t last long, and the Philippine sunshine outlasts any bad weather.

 Along the way, look out for the wooden bungalow style rooms on either side of the path, complete with terraces.
-The view is unspoiled, spectacular and relaxes you in a second.
+The view’s unspoiled, spectacular and relaxes you in a second.

 Tugawe Cove Resort rooms